hiviah/brmdoor_libnfc/README.md

     screen -t brmdoor 0 /root/brmdoor_libnfc/brmdoor_start.sh

+## Security considerations

+Using SFTP for upload of status should be used with "internal-sftp" setting.
+This chroots the upload user's directory, doesn't allow script or code execution.
+You need to chown the directory to root and make it not writable by non-root users (requirement for internal-sftp).
+E.g. make `brmdoor-web` (used for sftp upload) user part of `sftp` group and have

+    Subsystem sftp internal-sftp

+    Match Group sftp
+       ChrootDirectory %h
+       ForceCommand internal-sftp
+       AllowTcpForwarding no

+For SFTP upload to work, target host needs to already to be in `~/.ssh/known_hosts` when making connection, otherwise you'll get an exception.
+Simply connect via command-line sftp before running, check and accept the fingeprint beforehand.

 ## Known bugs (TODO)

 * IRC disconnect is sometimes detected late, e.g. when trying to send message that door was open.
 This causes the message to be lost, but the reconnect will kick in
+* Freenode loses packets (RST) seeming silent connection to be still alive when they are not.
+* Periodic PING could theoretically solve this, but when I tried I got kicked out, so also you need to find the right interval

 ## Notes